tbali0524/codingame_api/README.md

 or in Windows you can redirecting report to output.txt by invoking
 > test.bat

-Clear all generated files (*.json, *.csv, output.txt, avatar.png, cookie.txt) with
+Clear all generated files (request*.json, response*.json, result*.csv, output.txt, avatar.png, cookie.txt) with
 > clear.bat

 You can edit which test cases to run near the very end of the source file.